 In 2010, the church took another leap of faith by calling another pastor Derek Baker, in anticipation of launching a second campus, which began in Danvers in September 2015.
 Derek brings a set of gifts that include church planting, preaching, teaching, music, and shepherding.

-From 2014-2016 FPC has seen continued growth and purposeful transitions and expansion.
-We have strategically adopted three overseas locations, referred to as “global epicenters” for global missions focus.
-Locally, we launched a second campus in Danvers and begun a building campaign for campus expansion in Ipswich.
-We have also begun a denominational transition, into the Presbyterian Church in America (PCA).
+From 2014-2016 FPC saw continued growth and purposeful transitions and expansion.
+We strategically adopted three overseas locations, referred to as “global epicenters” for global missions focus.
+Locally, we launched a second campus in Danvers and began a building campaign for campus expansion in Ipswich.
+We also began a denominational transition, into the Presbyterian Church in America (PCA).

 2020 brought many changes and transitions, but also exciting events to our community.
 The COVID-19 pandemic caused us to offer our worship services only online for several months before we were able to resume limited in-person worship, both indoors and outside.
 Construction began on our new “Glue” space that will connect the worship building and the CLC building.
 This will provide us an excellent new space to welcome people and to minister to those that are present here.
 By the end of 2020, our former “Danvers” satellite campus became a particularized congregation now known as Center Grace Church.
 Pastor Greg Hills additionally announced his resignation as Lead Pastor so he could pursue ministry within the PCA, working to recruit missionaries for Mission to the World.

 A Measure of the Providences of God in Hamilton and Ipswich Massachusetts

 A Book by John (Jack) Haas